geeksam/cordon/README.markdown

   - <s>Yoda</s> <em>(Actually, Yoda appears to abuse Ruby syntax badly enough that it may not work with Cordon.)</em>
   - ?
 - <s>Add a declarative API to customize the name of the function that wraps assertions</s>
-- Move tests around; almost everything in test/unit/*_test.rb is actually an integration test (but there's something already named that)
 - probably some other stuff I can't think of at the moment